K. K. Rema

-K. K. Rema (born 10 August 1970) is an activist-turned-politician associated with the Revolutionary Marxist Party of India.
-She is the widow of Revolutionary Marxist Party founder late T. P. Chandrasekharan.
+Koncha Kandi Rema (born 6 May 1970) is an Indian politician and activist from Kerala.
+She is associated with the Revolutionary Marxist Party of India.
+She is the widow of RMPI founder late T. P. Chandrasekharan.
 She has contested from Vadakara constituency in Kerala during the state assembly elections of 2021 and won with a margin of 7491 votes.
+She retained the seat for RMPI in the 2026 Kerala Legislative Assembly election.

 Personal life and education

 Rema was born in Naduvannur village of Kozhikode district in Kerala to K. K. Madhavan and Dakshayani Amma.
 She did her primary schooling from Kavumthara AUP School and completed pre-degree from Zamorin's Guruvayurappan College, Kozhikode.
 Subsequently, she earned B.A. in History degree from Malabar Christian College.
 She managed to complete the JDC course while being actively part of the communist movement.
 Her marriage to T. P. Chandrasekharan was arranged within the party outlook which took place on 16 October 1994.
 Later on, she joined the Vadakara Cooperative Rural Bank and was serving as the branch manager while the state assembly polls of 2021 were due.